 - For copyright reasons, Chapters 5, 6 and 8 have been placed under a permanent embargo and are not available as download files.

-Chapter 2: Assaying low-density-lipoprotein (LDL) uptake into cells (Embargo until 21 October 2018)
+Chapter 2: Assaying low-density-lipoprotein (LDL) uptake into cells (Embargo up to and including 21 October 2018)

-Chapter 10: EEPD1 is a novel LXR target gene in macrophages that regulates ABCA1 abundance and cholesterol efflux (Embargo until 21 October 2018)
+Chapter 10: EEPD1 is a novel LXR target gene in macrophages that regulates ABCA1 abundance and cholesterol efflux (Embargo up to and including 21 October 2018)

 If you believe that digital publication of certain material infringes any of your rights or (privacy) interests, please let the Library know, stating your reasons.
 In case of a legitimate complaint, the Library will make the material inaccessible and/or remove it from the website.
 Please Ask the Library, or send a letter to: Library of the University of Amsterdam, Secretariat, Singel 425, 1012 WP Amsterdam, The Netherlands.
 You will be contacted as soon as possible.